Have you been told any of these?

 Regardless of promises on lullaby labels, it will take your baby 7 to 10 days to ‘condition’ him to any music, and you want a positive association with this new routine.
 Going too quickly can be stressful to your baby, especially when you have worked so hard to make sleep time a calm and positive experience.

 After a week, keep playing the music, but remove your baby from the breast before he falls asleep, just holding him until he dozes off.
 If he is upset, pop him back on the breast or rock a little until he settles, then try again.

 Tip: as you remove your baby from the breast, press your fingers under his chin and gently hold his mouth closed – he will suck on his tongue a moment and relax, instead of grasping for the breast again.

 baby is settling at this step, you can start moving the bedtime breastfeed back a little and pop him into the cot with his music playing.
-If he gets upset, always move back a step until he is ready to move forward.
+If at any time your baby gets upset, always move back a step until he is ready to move forward.

-This gentle approach can be used whenever you want to make changes, whatever these are – whether you want to ease off rocking or feeding your baby to sleep or if you have used a dummy and want to discard this.
-Remember the mantra, ‘gradually with love’ and plan backwards from your goal, then work out baby steps and implement these, one at a time.
+This gentle baby steps approach can be used whenever you want to make changes, whatever these are – whether you want to ease off rocking or feeding your baby to sleep or if you have used a dummy and want to discard this.
+Remember the mantra, ‘gradually with love’ and plan backwards from your goal, then work out small baby steps and implement these, one at a time.